 17. Twitter for iPad is another official app that was developed after the release of the iPad and is a sister application to the official iPhone and Mac apps.

 18. MarketMeSuite is a social media tool and software created for social media marketing and management.
 Its creators aim is to turn one’s followers into customers via better online engagement.
-Once only used by Internet marketers and social media enthusiasts, MarketMeSuite is now used by more than 20,000 businesses.
-To be honest, this is the one tool on this list that I’ve been looking to spend more time investigating, so if you’re a user, please share your impressions in the comments.
-Thanks!
+Unfortunately this tool is no longer available….

 20. The web service bit.ly is a tool that helps collect, organize and shorten links and URLs.
 It is available via web or mobile.
 Many users use the bit.ly bookmarklet to easily create tweets with shortened links which they can then analyze the results for later.

 For any business that tweets, however, they are undoubtedly using Facebook and are looking for a cross platform social media dashboard.
-Those 5 clients in bold above are what you should be investigating if you are looking for a new client to use in 2012.
+Those 5 clients in bold above are what you should be investigating if you are looking for a new Twitter dashboard to use.

 I find that active tweeters often have very deep and passionate relationships with their social media apps, so now it’s your turn: What do you use for your Twitter client and recommend to the world?
 Any surprises in the above results?